wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.1.12 =
+* Added back the 'dfrps_invalid_image' action hook which was inadvertently removed in version 1.1.10.

 = 1.1.11 =
 * Fixed a bug with the bulk image importer where it would import images for products which were having their '_dfrps_product_set_id' value deleted because they were being moved to the Trash.
 Now the bulk image importer only processes images for products where '_dfrps_product_set_id' does exist.